sylabs/singularity-userdocs/security.rst

 is always possible to verify that the image has not been tampered with or corrupted.

 We use private PGP keys to create a container signature, and the corresponding public keys to verify the container.
-Verification of signed containers happens automatically in ``singularity pull`` commands against the Sylabs Cloud Container Library.
-A keystore in the Sylabs Cloud makes it easier to share and obtain public keys for container verification.
+Verification of signed containers happens automatically in ``singularity pull`` commands against the Singularity Container Services (SCS) Library.
+The SCS keystore makes it easier to share and obtain public keys for container verification.

 A container may be signed once, by a trusted individual who approves its use.
 It could also be signed with multiple keys to signify it has passed each step in a